bitwarden/gh-actions/lint-workflow-v2/README.md

 We are lax on the
 [imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell)
-(code interacting with other systems; ie. disk, network, etc), but we strive to maintain a high coverage over the funcationl core (objects and models).
+(code interacting with other systems; ie. disk, network, etc), but we strive to maintain a high coverage over the functional core (objects and models).

 ```
 pipenv shell